 (Design Officer) Varun Joshi is a third-year mathematics and philosophy major, with interests in economics, decision theory, practical philosophy, political philosophy, and ethics.

-(Personnel Management) Daniel Ortiz is a fourth-year majoring in Fundamentals: Issues and Texts and English Literature.
+(Associate Editor) Daniel Ortiz is a fourth-year majoring in Fundamentals: Issues and Texts and English Literature.
 For the former, he focuses on aesthetics, and for the latter, he is interested in religious poetry, and the relationship between narrative and religious experience.
 Both of these major interests converge in the common figure of Kierkegaard, whom he takes –most likely against Kierkegaard’s will–as a philosophical patron and antagonist.
 On the side he likes bird-watching.